batulmonarchy/batulmonarchy/README.md

 ## Introduction

 Intrigued by the digital realm since childhood, I have evolved from a curious tech enthusiast into a dedicated IT graduate.
-I see the industry as a dynamic landscape where continuous growth, staying up to date, vigilance against threats, and industry standards are crucial.
+I see the industry as a dynamic landscape where continuous growth and industry standards are crucial.

 ## Objective

-Armed with the blend of academic excellence, constant curiosity, relevant certifications, projects, and sheer will, I am actively pursuing an Associate role in but not limited to: Security, Development, Cloud, Systems, or Networking.
+Armed with constant curiosity and sheer will, I am actively pursuing an Associate role in but not limited to: Security, Development, Cloud, Systems, or Networking.
 I intend to deepen my skillset towards the roadmap of Security and Development to contribute collaborative solutions and protect modern digital society.

 ## Resume & CV